Coxeter-biCatalan combinatorics: Bipartite -bisortable elements and alternating arc diagrams

 Given a permutation $x_1\cdots x_{n+1}$ in $S_{n+1}$, we define a noncrossing arc diagram $\delta(x_1\cdots x_{n+1})$.
 Each descent $x_i>x_{i+1}$ becomes an arc $\alpha$ in $\delta(x_1\cdots x_{n+1})$ with lower endpoint $x_{i+1}$ and upper endpoint $x_i$.
 For each integer $j$ with $x_{i+1}<j<x_i$ that occurs to the \emph{left} of $x_i$ in $x_1\cdots x_{n+1}$, the point $j$ is \emph{left} of the arc $\alpha$.
 For each integer $j$ with $x_{i+1}<j<x_i$ that occurs to the \emph{right} of $x_{i+1}$ in $x_1\cdots x_{n+1}$, the point $j$ is \emph{right} of the arc $\alpha$.
 It was shown in \cite[Theorem~3.1]{arcs} that $\delta$ is a bijection from permutations to noncrossing arc diagrams.
 More specifically, for each $k$, the map $\delta$ restricts to a bijection from permutations with $k$ descents to noncrossing arc diagrams with $k$ arcs.

 A \newword{$c$-sortable arc} is an arc that belongs to $\delta(v)$ for some $c$-sortable permutation~$v$.
 The following characterization of $c$-sortable arcs in terms of the barring associated to $c$ is immediate from the pattern-avoidance description above.
 (Compare \cite[Example~4.9]{arcs}.) \begin{prop} For $W=A_n$ and any $c$, the $c$-sortable arcs are the arcs that do not pass to the left of any underbarred element of $\set{2,\ldots,n}$ and do not pass to the right of any overbarred element of $\set{2,\ldots,n}$. \end{prop} In particular, since $c$ and $c^{-1}$ correspond to opposite barrings, the only arcs that are both $c$ and $c^{-1}$-sortable are the arcs that connect adjacent endpoints $i$ and $i+1$.
+(This is a restatement of the type-A case of Remark~\ref{common walls} in terms of noncrossing arc diagrams.)

 Combining the above descriptions of $c$-sortable and $c$-bisortable elements in terms of overbarred and underbarred elements, we obtain the following proposition.

 \begin{proposition} For $W=A_n$ and any $c$, the map $\delta$ restricts to a bijection from $c$-bisortable permutations with $k$ descents to noncrossing arc diagrams on $n+1$ vertices with $k$ arcs, each of which is either $c$ or $c^{-1}$-sortable. \end{proposition} \begin{proof} Suppose $x=x_1\cdots x_n$ is a permutation such that $\delta(x)$ has an arc that is neither $c$-sortable nor $c^{-1}$-sortable.
 This arc has upper endpoint $x_i$ and lower endpoint $x_{i+1}$ for some $i$ and it fails the conclusion of Proposition~\ref{csort arc} for $c$ and for $c^{-1}$.
 That is, it either passes left of an underbarred element or right of an overbarred element \emph{and} it either passes left of an overbarred element or right of an underbarred element.
 Thus, switching $x_i$ with $x_{i+1}$ is both a $\overline231\to\overline213$ or $31\underline2\to13\underline2$ move \emph{and} a $\underline231\to\underline213$ or $31\overline2\to13\overline2$ move.
 Therefore, $x$ is not $c$-bisortable.
 The argument is easily reversed to prove the converse. \end{proof} Alternately, Proposition~\ref{c-bisort arcs} follows from the description of the $c$-biCambrian congruence as the meet of the $c$-Cambrian and $c^{-1}$-Cambrian congruences.